Explore how your team can use Hiver.

 5. Is Help Scout suitable for small teams?

-Help Scout is suitable for small teams looking for a centralized platform to manage email and chat support, offering features like ticket routing, automation, and agent performance evaluations.
+Help Scout is suitable for small teams looking for a centralized platform to manage email and chat support.
+It offers features like ticket routing, automation, and agent performance evaluations.
 However, its limitations include a somewhat restrictive interface and limited support channels.

 6. How does the pricing structure of internal ticketing systems vary?